newscred/taskapp-public/README.md

 The docker/ folder contains a docker-compose file for setting up a local development environment.

 The taskapp-client/ folder contains source code for the front-end React application.
+It uses [MUI Core](https://mui.com/material-ui/getting-started/installation/) for the UI library.

-The taskapp-server/ folder contains source code for the back-end Express application.
+The taskapp-server/ folder contains source code for the back-end Express application which uses PostgreSQL as the database.

 ## Setup